 The Company does not expect any material revenues in 2007 or 2008 from its business activities other than from potential government grants and research contracts.
 The Company expects that its cash requirements through 2007 will be satisfied by existing cash resources.
 To fund its operations beyond 2007, the Company will need to secure additional funds.
-Such funds could come from technology license fees, government grants and research contracts, and accessing capital markets.
+Such funds could come from technology license fees, government grants and research contracts, and the capital markets.

 In December 2006, the Company announced the execution of a two-year \$28 million research contract with the Defense Threat Reduction Agency (DTRA), an agency of the United States Department of Defense (DoD).
-The contract is directed toward funding the Company's development of antisense therapeutics to treat the effects of Ebola, Marburg and Junin hemorrhagic viruses, which are seen as biological warfare and bioterrorism agents.
+The contract is directed toward funding the Company's development of antisense therapeutics to treat the effects of Ebola, Marburg and Junin hemorrhagic viruses, which are seen by DoD as potential biological warfare and bioterrorism agents.
 Funding under this contract is expected over two years, with approximately \$18.0 million committed in the first year, and the remainder anticipated in the second year.
-In the first quarter of 2007, the Company recognized \$485,292 in research contract revenue from this contract.
+In the first half of 2007, the Company recognized \$1,740,157 in research contract revenue from this contract.

-In January 2006, the Company announced that the final version of the 2006 defense appropriations act had been approved, which included an allocation of \$11.0 million to fund its ongoing defense-related programs.
+In January 2006, the Company announced that the final version of the 2006 defense appropriations act had been approved, which included an allocation of \$11.0 million to fund the Company's ongoing defense-related programs.
 Net of government administrative costs, it is anticipated that the Company will receive up to \$9.8 million under this allocation.
 The Company's NEUGENE® technology is expected to be used to continue developing therapeutic agents against Ebola, Marburg and dengue viruses, as well as to continue developing countermeasures for anthrax exposure and antidotes for ricin toxin.
 The Company has received signed contracts for three of the projects, with government expenditures of \$7.1 million.
 The Company continues to work with the government to define the scope of work to be performed on the fourth project, dengue viruses.
-The Company expects that funding under these contracts will be received over the next 12 months as it seeks reimbursement for its research under the contracts, and such funding has not yet been received and is not reflected in the Company's 2007 first quarter financial statements .
+The Company expects that funding under these signed contracts will be received over the next 12 months.
+In the second quarter of 2007, the Company recognized \$1,060,028 in research contract revenue from this contract.

-The Company's cash, cash equivalents and short-term securities were \$27,046,111 at March 31, 2007, compared with \$33,152,132 at December 31, 2006.
-The decrease of \$6,106,021 was due primarily to \$5,494,018 used in operations and \$609,962 used for purchases of property and equipment and patent related costs.
+The Company's cash, cash equivalents and short-term securities were \$19,320,301 at June 30, 2007, compared with \$33,152,132 at December 31, 2006.
+The decrease of \$13,831,831 was due primarily to \$12,730,038 used in operations and \$1,146,959 used for purchases of property and equipment and patent related costs, partially offset by the receipt of \$63,584 from the exercise of options and sales under the Company's employee stock purchase plan during the first half of 2007.